dotlang/language/README.md

 Three main goals are pursued in the design of this language:

 1. **Simple**: The code written in Electron language should be consistent, easy to learn, read, write and understand.
 There has been a lot of effort to make sure there are as few exceptions as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
-2. **Powerful**: It should enable (a team of) developers to organize, develop, test, maintain and operate a large and complex software project, with relative ease.
+2. **Powerful**: It should enable (a team of) developers to organise, develop, test, maintain and operate a large and complex software project, with relative ease.
 3. **Fast**: Performance of the final output should be high (something like Java).

 Achieving all of above goals at the same time is something impossible so there will definitely be trade-offs and exceptions.